wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-webhook.md

     ![Deploy](../assets/img/tutorials/webhook/deploy.png){.cInlineImage-full}

-2. In the **Configure & Deploy** panel, enter the following information:
+2. In the **Configure & Deploy** pane, enter the following information:

     1. In the **toEmail** field, enter the email address to which you want the webhook to send the notification emails.